pullisanisatvika/QR-Code-Generator/README.md

 # Objectives:
 Create a user-friendly interface with an input field and a button to generate the QR code representation.
-Use HTML for structure, CSS for styling, and potentially JavaScript for basic interactivity.
+CSS for styling, and potentially JavaScript for basic interactivity.
 Achieve a visually accurate representation of a QR code using pseudo-elements and background images.
 Avoid complex JavaScript libraries for ease of use and accessibility.